JMRI/JMRI/scripts/HOWTO-distribution.md

 This puts the right tag on the branch, then removes the branch.

-Note on file names:  Our filenames are generated with proper [semantic versioning](http://semver.org) in which the `+R202c9ee` indicates build meta-data, specifically the hash for the tag point.
-But the GitHub binary-file release system changes the '+' to a '.', so our scripts below do that too.
-A request for support was filed with GitHub on this in early June 2017.
+Note on file names:  Our filenames are generated with [semantic versioning](http://semver.org) format in which the `+R202c9ee` indicates build meta-data, specifically the hash for the tag point.
+Originally, the GitHub binary-file release system changed the '+' to a '.', so our scripts below did that too.
+That was fixed at the start of 2018, so we no longer do it, but there are some old releases with that filename format.

 Note: Once a GitHub Release is created it is *not* possible to change it to refer to different contents. *Once this step is done, you need to move on to the next release number.*